 Scratch orgs are like normal orgs, except that they are short-lived (by default, they expire after 7 days, although you can set the duration to between 1 and 30 days) and can be created very quickly.
-Scratch orgs are useful for running your Apex code and tests in a real environment and testing that your deployments will work on an org that isn’t critical and can be forgotten about.
+Scratch orgs are useful for running your Apex code and tests in an environment that's realistic and clean, and testing that your deployments will work using an org that isn’t critical and can be forgotten about.

 Gearset’s SFDX scratch org support

-Within Gearset, anyone can now create, compare and deploy to SFDX scratch orgs in a matter of clicks.
-Simply choose the org type, click create, and you're ready to start building and testing your code in a clean environment.
+Within Gearset, anyone can now create, compare and deploy both metadata and data to or from SFDX scratch orgs in a matter of clicks.
 You can even log into the orgs with a click for easy UI-based modifications.
 It's all the power of DX, without the command line.

 Enabling and connecting a Dev Hub

 To create scratch orgs, you have to first enable and connect a Dev Hub org, which acts as a 'master org' that controls all of the scratch orgs.
 From that Dev Hub you can create and delete scratch orgs, which will all be linked to that Dev Hub until they expire.

 - You first need to enable Dev Hub for a Salesforce org, using the Salesforce user interface.
 (For information on how to do this, take a look at their support guide.)